SciML/DiffEqDocs.jl/docs/src/features/low_dep.md

 ## Decreasing Dependency Size by Direct Dependence on Specific Solvers

-DifferentialEquations.jl is a large library containing the functionality of many different solver and addon packages.
-However in many cases you may want to cut down on the size of the dependency and only use the parts of the the library which are essential to your application.
+DifferentialEquations.jl is a large library containing the functionality of many different solver and add-on packages.
+However, often you may want to cut down on the size of the dependency and only use the parts of the library which are essential to your application.
 This is possible due to SciML's modular package structure.